Power BI Integration¶

 Best practices¶

 Adhering to best practices ensures that you effectively utilize the Data Product Hub and maintain compatibility with the latest features and updates.
-Following these guidelines will help optimize your workflow, enhance performance, and prevent potential issues.
+Following these guidelines will help optimize workflow, enhance performance, and prevent potential issues.

 Version compatibility¶